Easter first Sunday after: Holy Eucharist

 Please make sure you turn on the sound (bottom right of screen).
 The sermon begins around the 28 minute mark.

-Visitors – Welcome!
-Peace and joy in our Lord and Saviour Jesus Christ.
+Church Bulletin Blog Edition May 5 2019 Visitors – Welcome Peace and joy in our Lord and Saviour Jesus Christ.
 Please advise us of your visit and ask for a “First Time Visitor Bulletin” which briefly explains the communion service.
-Please join our church family in the Parish Hall after the service for fellowship, drinks, and food.
-Holy Communion: If you have…
+Please join our church family in the Parish Hall after the service for fellowship, drinks,…